ashenafee/Bridge/README.md

 - BLAST searches result in a CPU usage limit error
 - Cannot search GenBank for large (~500) amounts of sequences at once

+## Roadmap

+- [] Add filtering capabilities for BLAST results
+- [] Allow the user to search for a gene and species to run a BLAST search on
+- [] Create a basic GUI to make the program more user-friendly
+- [] Add support for aligning sequences
+- [] Add support for phylogenetic tree generation

+## Contributing

+Contributions are welcome!
+If you run into a new issue, please create a new issue on the [issues](https://github.com/ashenafee/Bridge/issues) page.
+If you'd like to contribute to the project, please fork the repository and submit a pull request.

+## Authors

+- **Ashenafee Mandefro** - *Whole project* - [ashenafee](https://www.ashenafee.com/)

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.